-In a typical day, I do spend a lot of time sitting in front of my computer and I am very particular of the ergonomics in my workplace, and, that it should be comfortable for my long working hours.
+On a typical day, I do spend a lot of time sitting in front of my computer and I am particular about the ergonomics in my workplace – it should be comfortable for my long working hours.

-In all the office spaces I got furnished, I ensure the ergonomic aspects were given adequate attention to the extent possible – for example I will instruct the interior designer to have the keyboard tray to be in line (as in same height from the ground) to the armrest of the chair that’s going to be used, to ensure your elbow is resting firmly in the armrest and the wrist is placed (not hanging) in the keyboard tray, thereby reducing the pressure on your wrist which will protect you from developing the dreaded carpal tunnel syndrome; Similarly, the Display monitor should be placed at a proper height so that you don’t bend down or look up and strain your neck – If you can’t adjust the monitor height, there are small stands available in Amazon.
+In all the office spaces I got furnished, I ensure the ergonomic aspects were given adequate attention to the extent possible – for example, I will instruct the interior designer to have the keyboard tray be at the same height from the ground to the armrest of the chair that’s going to be used, to ensure your elbow is resting firmly in the armrest and the wrist is placed (not hanging) in the keyboard tray, thereby reducing the pressure on your wrist which will protect you from developing the dreaded carpal tunnel syndrome; Similarly, the Display monitor should be placed at a proper height so that you don’t bend down or look up and strain your neck – If you can’t adjust the monitor height, there are small stands available in Amazon.

 I do keep telling myself to get up once every 30 minutes or an hour, but as you all know, we don’t do it always.

-Last year, every time I sit for an hour or so at a stretch I was finding my buttocks getting numb and a burning sensation in the anus – before it turns into Hemorrhoids (piles) I wanted to take care of myself.
+Last year, every time I sit for an hour or so at a stretch, I was finding my buttocks getting numb and a burning sensation in the anus – before it turns into Haemorrhoids (piles) I wanted to take care of myself.
 My family doctor gave a suggestion that I try placing a thick cotton towel on the chair bottom.
-When that didn’t help much, he asked I go for a chair which has a seating area that allows ventilation, something like a wire mesh.
+When that didn’t help much, he asked I go for a chair that has a seating area that allows ventilation, something like a wire mesh.

-Looking for a model that’s comfortable, has a neck rest, good armrest, and, has a mesh bottom I found few online and one at Featherlite store in Haddows Road, Chennai, but it was costing above ₹50,000 (USD 720).
+Looking for a model that’s comfortable, has a neck rest, good armrest, and, has a mesh bottom I found a few online and one at Featherlite store in Haddows Road, Chennai, but it was costing above INR 50,000 (USD 720).

-Though I don’t like to be stingy when it comes to ergonomics, Featherlite chair was beyond my range – if I am going to spend that kind of money I will very well go for the world famous Herman Miller Mirra 2 chair which costs about ₹85000 (USD 1120) online.
+Though I don’t like to be stingy when it comes to ergonomics, Featherlite chair was beyond my range – if I am going to spend that kind of money, I will very well go for the world-famous Herman Miller Mirra 2 chair which costs about INR 85000 (USD 1120) online.